To view special offers please enter your details below.

 Cadhay is a beautiful house in East Devon, perfect for family parties or special celebrations.
-There is room for 36 guests to stay overnight; accommodation is offered in the main house, stables, and coach house.
+There is room for 36 guests to stay over the weekend or a week; accommodation is offered in the main house, Stables, Coach house and Cider Press.

 Cadhay House itself has 13 bedrooms, sleeping 22.
 Three of the bedrooms have four-poster beds, and there is a downstairs bedroom, with an en-suite with disabled facilities.

-There is plenty of space in Cadhay House to have all of the guests together, whether that’s in the kitchens and comfortable reception rooms, the library or the study.
+There is plenty of space in Cadhay for guests to enjoy their time together, whether that’s in the kitchens and comfortable reception rooms, the library or the study.